ast-grep/ast-grep.github.io/website/blog/yaml-vs-dsl.md

 > your documentation, where you have to extensively explain how pattern syntax works, how pattern syntax works, how metavariables work

 As stated before, pattern makes ast-grep users' life easier.
 Explaining how pattern works is necessary to help users understand how to write rules.
 This is not a sign of a DSL being necessary, but rather a sign of the limitation of pattern: it is not general enough to cover all cases, and you have to communicate to your users how pattern works in your system.
-For example, see this [tweet](https://x.com/hd_nvim/status/1941876968363798766) about how to write a pattern to match `functtion` declation in JavaScript.
+For example, see this [tweet](https://x.com/hd_nvim/status/1941876968363798766) about how to write a pattern to match `function` declation in JavaScript.
+Another brain teaser, how to tell if `$a = $b` is an `assignment_expression` or `field_initializer`?

 (an [ad-hominen](https://en.wikipedia.org/wiki/Ad_hominem) note: it is ironic to see this argument from a tool without proper documentation.
 I cannot suspend my suspect whether the author has used pattern to write non-trivial rules at all.)